rafaelsetragni/awesome_notifications/README.md

 ##

-**Issue:** awesome_notifications is not working on release mode on Android with custom sound or icon.
+**Issue:** awesome_notifications is not displaying images, playing custom sounds or showing icons on release mode

 **Fix:** You need to protect your Android resource files from being minimized and obfuscated.
 You can achieve this in two ways: